Why Choose the Medical Histology Technician Program?

 Upon successful completion of the Medical Histology Technician program, students will:

-- Satisfy employer quality and performance standards.
+- The histology student will comply with employer quality and performance standards.